Varun04-pixel/Task-ToDo-list/README.md

 runs the app on [localhost:3000](http://localhost:3000) The server will auto reload when you make changes.

-now your mongodb collection updates when you add, delete, or update a task
+now your mongodb collection is on and running, it updates when you add, delete, or update a task